v1pershot/MacOS-Autoclicker/README.md

 ## Future Updates

 For update v1.1 I plan to add a menubar to the top and a way to track user stats localy through a text file.
 Windows support will not be added as the Auto-Clicker uses MacOS dependant libraies.
 Major features I plan to add is more keys for clicking and stoping, In-app cps tester, and a way to systematically tell the mouse where to be for more advanced controll over position and timing.
 Minor updates include: GUI fixes and quality updates, better timing of cps, and less lag.

+## Troubleshooting/Bugfixes

+If you need help join my discord server and talk to me there.
+First 100 people to join get OG role, and if you make a pull request that help this project you will get a special role.
+Link here: https://discord.gg/SKqHZkmfmT